Generic name: Bisacodyl Suppositories [ bis-AK-oh-dil ]

 - Dulcolax - when does the diarrhea start to wear off?

-- Dulcolax - How long after taking the pills can I expect a bowel movement?
+- How long after taking Dulcolax can I expect a bowel movement?

 - Dulcolax - How long does it take for bisacodyl to clear your system?